GuideJanuary 21, 2026 · Updated April 14, 20267 min read

 Choosing the Right Approach

-If the ingestion process begins with non-technical users uploading spreadsheets inside an application, a CSV upload interface for end users can provide a smoother entry point before the data is pushed into Redshift pipelines.
+If the ingestion process starts with non-technical users uploading spreadsheets inside an application, a CSV upload interface for end users can validate and normalize the data before it ever reaches S3 or your COPY pipeline.

 Where FileFeed Fits